ibm-cloud-docs/account/install-sw-private.md

 {:important: .important}
 {:new_window: target="_blank"}

-# Installing a private software offering
+# Installing software from your private catalog
 {: #install-sw}

-In this tutorial, you install the apache-two-instances offering that was previously added to the My first catalog catalog.
+In this tutorial, you install the apache-two-instances product that was previously added to the My first catalog catalog.
 {: shortdesc}

 ## Before you begin